 A qualified builder will visit your home to assess the following features which are commonly damaged in an earthquake:

-The inspection takes between 30 minutes and two hours (depending on the size and layout of your property) at a time agreed with you.
+The inspection takes between 30 minutes and two hours (depending on the size and layout of your house) at a time agreed with you.
 The assessor, who will carry an identification card to show they are either a Master Builder or a Certified Builder, will need to access your ceiling space, hot water cylinder and get under your house to access its foundations.

 When the assessment has been done, you'll get a written report that identifies whether any work's recommended.
 The report will also give you an indicative quote for the cost of this work.

-The service is coordinated by the New Zealand Master Builders Federation and Certified Builders Association.
-Once you've made an online request, a tradesman will contact you to arrange an appointment within seven days.
+The service is carried out by the New Zealand Master Builders Federation and Certified Builders Association.
+Once you've made an online request, someone will contact you to arrange an appointment within seven days.
 Make an online request for a quakecheck assessment.

-The cost for to quakecheck your home is $160 (including GST).
+The cost to quakecheck your home is $160 (including GST).

 The fee applies regardless of how long the assessment takes and includes travel time.
 You can pay in cash or cheque when the assessor calls or by Visa/Mastercard online (note: there is a $3 processing fee for credit card payments).